 Before painting, I sanded all the rough edges, used wood filler to fill in any gaps in the attached trim, and when dry, sanded those areas until smooth.

 You can use wood stain or paint all over the solid wood to turn it a different color and give it whatever unique look you are going for.

 As a reminder, here is what the Ikea Rast chest looks like when assembled.

 And, here is our finished Ikea Rast Hack using these building plans.
 I painted the piece with Maison Blanche Vintage Furniture Paint in Silver Mink and used a tiny bit of Miss Mustard Seed Antiquing Wax on the front trim pieces to provide a slight contrast.
 I waxed the entire piece with Maison Blanche Clear Antique Wax.

 I hope these plans are easy to follow.
+Just like that, with this awesome Ikea hack, we turned this into a beautiful piece of work!
 Please feel free to ask any questions you have and I’ll try to help.